kenwer/pam-analyzer/ARCHITECTURE.md

 ### Protocol-based seams
-`domain/analysis.py` defines `AnalysisRunner` and `AnalysisProgress` as structural protocols. `BirdnetRunner` and `PerchRunner` both satisfy `AnalysisRunner` and are wired into the composition root as `{model_key: runner}` dict.
+`domain/analysis.py` defines `AnalysisRunner` and `AnalysisProgress` as structural protocols. `BirdnetRunner` and `PerchRunner` both satisfy `AnalysisRunner` and are wired into the composition root as a `{model_key: runner}` dict.
 The `BirdNetPanel` exposes them via a Model dropdown.
-Each runner declares a `model_key` string (`"birdnet"`, `"perch"`) that doubles as the CSV filename suffix written by that runner, so multiple model runs coexist for one campaign.
+Each runner declares a `model_key` string (`"BirdNET-2.4"`, `"Perch-2.0"`) that doubles as the CSV filename suffix written by that runner, so multiple model runs coexist for one campaign.
 Tests use `FakeRunner`.
 This is the main place where a concrete infrastructure adapter is substituted at test time.

+Both concrete runners extend `BaseAnalysisRunner` (`infrastructure/base_analysis_runner.py`), which centralises the per-campaign loop, file iteration, species-filter resolution, ARU/rank computation, and CSV writing.
+Subclasses only fill three hooks: `_load_model`, `_open_predict_session`, and `_parse_row`.
+Adding a third model means writing a class with those three methods and a `model_key`, then registering it in the composition root, with no changes to the panel or the worker.

 ## Generated files